Michael Crockett: Warriors

-The New Zealand Warriors then signed him on a two-year deal and he played 14 games for the Warriors in 2007.
-He was sent off in Round 12 while playing against the Canterbury Bulldogs for a high shot on Cameron Phelps.
+The New Zealand Warriors then signed him on a two-year deal and he played 14 games for the club in 2007.
+He was sent off in round 12 while playing against the Canterbury-Bankstown Bulldogs for a high shot on Cameron Phelps.

-When not selected by the Warriors Crockett played for the Auckland Vulcans in the NSW Cup and for the Counties Manukau Jetz in the Bartercard Cup.
+When not selected by the Warriors, Crockett played for the Auckland Vulcans in the NSW Cup and for the Counties Manukau Jetz in the Bartercard Cup.

-On 13 August 2007 while in Sydney with the Warriors, he was charged with sexual assault by the New South Wales police.
+On 13 August 2007 while in Sydney with the New Zealand Warriors, he was charged with sexual assault by the New South Wales police.
 However the charges were later dismissed, after over a year of legal proceedings.

 Crockett failed to impress in 2008, playing only six games for the club and often being overlooked for played such as Malo Solomona, Aidan Kirk and Manu Vatuvei.
 He was not offered a new contract by the club when his two-year deal expired.

 Illawarra

 Crockett joined Paul McGregor at the Western Suburbs Red Devils club in the Illawarra Rugby League competition.
 In 2012 he was called up to play for the Illawarra Cutters in the NSW Cup.